Why Junior College is a Great Option

 When deciding where to play after high school, don’t overlook Junior Colleges.
 Attending a Junior College provides tremendous opportunities to reach your long-term goals and develop as a student-athlete.

-In addition, attending a Junior College close to home will save money on housing costs.
+Additionally, attending a Junior College close to home will save money on housing costs.
 Saving money during the first few years of your college experience will make it easier to transfer to a 4-year school and opens up more options in the future.

-College recruiting is extremely competitive.
+College recruiting is very competitive.
 With so many high school athletes looking to play at the next level and only so many roster spots available, Junior College is a great option.
 Coaches at 4-year programs often recruit Junior College athletes because they’ve had time to grow, mature, and work with talented coaches both on and off the field or court.

 If you have any questions, the FieldLevel team is here to help you and support you.
 If there’s anything we can do, please contact us in one of the following ways: